-1. Hong Kong Air Pollution
+1. Air Pollutants

-Volatile Organic Compounds (VOCs) are synthetic and natural substances that are emitted from everyday products and are the cause of indoor air pollution.
+Inside our homes and offices, Volatile Organic Compounds (VOCs) are synthetic and natural substances that are emitted from everyday products and are the cause of indoor air pollution.
 Construction material, paints, furniture and even toys and soft furnishings all expel VOCs into the air.
 Formaldehyde is a particularly harmful VOC causing respiratory and gastrointestinal allergies and irritation to the eyes.
 It is a listed carcinogen, yet it is found in just about every furnishing in the home.

 Furniture and carpets

 A simple remedy is to place several green tea bags in drawers and other furnishings that emit formaldehyde.
 Change the tea bags every two months for optimal effect.
 Drinking green tea can also reduce the symptoms associated with formaldehyde exposure.

 Avoid furniture with a plastic coating or if it emits a strong smell.
 Look for furniture with low VOC emissions or second-hand furniture that has already off-gassed.
 Carpets can emit VOCs and also conceal bacteria and mould.
 If you have access to an outdoor space, even the roof of your building, air the carpets regularly.

 Invest in Highly Efficient Particulate Air (HEPA) filtration systems with carbon filters such as Amaircare and Alen BreathSmart to purify the indoor air.
 A HEPA system cleans the indoor air we breathe by removing harmful particulates that pose health problems like asthma, allergies and lung disease, and the carbon filter removes airborne VOCs.

 Regularly clean and replace filters in all of your air-conditioners, heaters and de-humidifiers.